 Nontraditional Products for Bacterial Infections in Clinical Development

-As of March 2017, an estimated 32 new products1 with the potential to treat or prevent serious bacterial infections are in clinical development.
+As of September 2017, an estimated 32 new nontraditional products1 with the potential to treat or prevent serious bacterial infections are in clinical development.
 Below is a snapshot of the current nontraditional products pipeline, based on publicly available information and informed by external experts.
-It is updated periodically, as products advance or are known to drop out of development.
+It is updated periodically as products advance or are known to drop out of development.
 Because this list is updated periodically, endnote numbers may not be sequential.

 Please contact email@example.com with additions or updates.